Tan vs. Tanto: How to Master Comparisons of Equality in Spanish

 Tanto Gracita como Antonio son muy felices.
 (Both Gracita and Antonio are very happy.)

-As you can see, tan and tanto are little but powerful words that can help you build equality comparisons in Spanish in the blink of an eye.
+As you can see, tan and tanto are small but powerful words that can help you easily build equality comparisons in Spanish.

-You now have all the info you need to compare adjectives, adverbs, nouns and verbs, so take a pencil and a piece of paper and start practicing what you have just learned!
+You now have all the info you need to make equality comparisons, so grab a pencil and a piece of paper and start practicing what you’ve just learned!